-In the event that the mother is married, in principle, paternity (or co-maternity) is established automatically through the presumption that the mother's spouse is the father (or co-mother) of the child.
+If the mother is married, in principle, paternity (or co-maternity) is established automatically through the presumption that the mother's spouse is the father (or co-mother) of the child.

-In the event the parents of the child are not married, the father (or co-mother) of the child needs to acknowledge the child in order to establish legal parentage.
+If the parents of the child are not married, the father (or co-mother) of the child needs to acknowledge the child to establish legal parentage.

-An adopted child has the same rights to the estate of his or her adoptive parent as other children for whom the legal parentage has been established.
+An adopted child has the same rights to the estate of his or her adoptive parent as other children for whom legal parentage has been established.